heymackey/heroku-phoenix-umbrella-static-buildpack/README.md

 ```

 This will deploy the static assets for each configured application in the buildpack according to the default Phoenix static asset deploy steps.
 If you wish to customize the deploy process for a given application, you need to define a `compile_static_assets.sh` file within the `assets` directory of the application you wish to customize.
 When a custom compile script is present, this buildpack will completely defer to that script.
-You can mix and match default and custom deploys for all the application assets configured for deploy (i.e one app can leverage the defaults, while another may have a custom deploy script).
+You can mix and match default and custom deploys for all the applications configured for deploy (i.e one app can leverage the defaults, while another may have a custom deploy script).

 ### Custom script environment variables